MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 In a run directory, overwrite the contents of :filelink:`eedata <verification/tutorial_baroclinic_gyre/input/eedata>` with file
 :filelink:`verification/tutorial_baroclinic_gyre/input/eedata.mth`.
-Several lines here are different; we specify to use two threads across the :math:`x`-domain and two threads across the :math:`y`-domain, for a total of 4 threads, matching the number of defined tiles in :filelink:`SIZE.h <verification/tutorial_baroclinic_gyre/code/SIZE.h>`.
+The parameter :varlink:`nTy` is changed; we now specify to use two threads across the :math:`y`-domain.
+Since our model domain is subdivided into four tiles, each thread will now integrate two tiles in the :math:`x`-domain.
+Alternatively, to run a multi-threaded example using four threads, both lines should be set to 2.

    .. literalinclude:: ../../../verification/tutorial_baroclinic_gyre/input/eedata.mth
        :start-at: nTx=